openstack/contributor-guide/doc/source/common/governance.rst

 Foundation Board of Directors
 -----------------------------

-The OpenStack Foundation is a non-profit "whose purpose is to develop, support, protect, and promote" OpenStack.
+The Open Infrastructure Foundation is a non-profit "whose purpose is to develop, support, protect, and promote" OpenStack.
 It has a set of `bylaws
 <https://www.openstack.org/legal/bylaws-of-the-openstack-foundation/>`_ and a
 board of directors.
 The Foundation has three types of members, defined by the bylaws.
 Each of the types -- Platinum, Gold and Individual -- are represented